ajkarczewski/thrift/README.md

 ## Icebox Items 🧊

+- Update site to be fully ADA compliant and accessible
 - Use an email verification API
 - Allow users to comment on community posts
-- Allow image uploads so users can add inspo photos and share finds to the main page
+- Allow image uploads so users can add inspo photos and share finds with community
-- Turn autocomplete off
-- Add categories for thrift items
 - Add custom error pages